Dheeman1999/SelfDrivingCarDemo/README.md

 # SelfDrivingCarDemo
 A repository created for testing the efficacy of neural networks designed for self driving cars.
 ## Getting Started
-The repository will contain 5 files: </br>
+The repository will contain 7 files: </br>
+- FurtherOptimisation.ipynb
+- OriginalNetwork.ipynb
 - The Simulator application </br>
 - The Driver.py script </br>
 - 3 keras models :